KenzieMac130/-ABANDONED-old-engine/README.md

   * Register config variables for save/load from disk or from the dev console
 * Rendering
   * In-house Vulkan renderer
+  * Easy to use, Thread-safe primitive submission pipeline
+  * Bindless texture system
 * Asset Pipeline
   * Asset conditioning tools hooked together by small Python script using WAF meta-build system
 * More to Come